anastasiakrith/multimodal-retrieval-for-vwsd/README.md

-# Language Models and Multimodal Retrieval for Visual Word Sense Disambiguation (VWSD)
+# Large Language Models and Multimodal Retrieval for Visual Word Sense Disambiguation (VWSD)

+This is the source code of the EMNLP 2023 paper ```Large Language Models and Multimodal Retrieval for Visual Word Sense Disambiguation``` [[paper]](https://aclanthology.org/2023.emnlp-main.807/).

 ## Install